GermainZ/weechat-vimode/FAQ.md

 `set -sg escape-time 0` to your `.tmux.conf` file).
 * screen: set `maptimeout` to 0 (e.g. `C-a :` followed by `maptimeout 0`, or
 add `maptimeout 0` to your `.screenrc`).

+# Exiting insert mode upon sending a message

+If you want to go to normal mode after sending a message, you can rebind the `<Enter>` key in WeeChat:

+    /key bind ctrl-M /vimode_go_to_normal;/input return

+If you're using a script that rebinds `<Enter>` like multiline.pl, replace `/input return` with the appropriate command.
+To check the current binding, you can press `Alt-K` followed by `<Enter>` in WeeChat.

+You'll need to manually rebind `<Enter>` if you remove weechat-vimode.
+For
+example:

+    /key bind ctrl-M /input return

+You can always use `^J` instead of `<Enter>` if something goes wrong.